Loading...

 Gut microbiota transplants currently undergoing clinical trials in Japan often require finding a healthy donor within a second degree of kinship to alleviate psychological resistance to the transplant of bacterial solution purified from stool.
 On the other hand, in the United States and United Kingdom, stool banks have been established and intestinal flora transplants are performed using stools from healthy unrelated third parties.

 We believe the balance of diverse gut bacteria is important and gut microbiota transplants are more effective when using third-party donors with different genetics and living environments.
-We therefore use stool samples from Japanbiome, a donor bank affiliated with Symbiosis, for the NanoGAS®-FMT procedure.
+We therefore use stool samples from Japanbiome, a donor bank affiliated with Shinbiosis, for the NanoGAS®-FMT procedure.
 Japanbiome only registers donors who have passed regular lifestyle management interviews, strict medical interviews, and blood and stool tests.

 4. Transplantation method